alexibee/alexibee/README.md

   <p> I know you're not asking, but since you're here: </p>

-  I am just out of coding bootcamp and currently am working on...
+  I am just out of Le Wagon coding bootcamp and currently am working on...

   **Finding a job** - if you can help in any way, please let me know! 😉